Finetuned/modx-cli/README.md

 - `version` - Display the CLI version
 - `system:info` - Get general system information
 - `system:clearcache` - Clear the MODX cache
-- `resource:getlist` - Get a list of resources
+- `resource:list` - Get a list of resources
 - `resource:create` - Create a MODX resource
-- `resource:update` - Update a MODX resource
+- `resource:update` - Update a MODX resource (supports partial updates)
+- `chunk:list` - Get a list of chunks
+- `chunk:create` - Create a MODX chunk
+- `chunk:update` - Update a MODX chunk (supports partial updates)
+- `template:list` - Get a list of templates
+- `template:create` - Create a MODX template
+- `template:update` - Update a MODX template (supports partial updates)
+- `snippet:list` - Get a list of snippets
+- `snippet:create` - Create a MODX snippet
+- `snippet:update` - Update a MODX snippet (supports partial updates)
+- `tv:list` - Get a list of template variables
+- `tv:create` - Create a MODX template variable
+- `tv:update` - Update a MODX template variable (supports partial updates)
-- `user:getlist` - Get a list of users
+- `user:list` - Get a list of users
-- `template:getlist` - Get a list of templates
+- `package:list` - Get a list of packages (supports pagination)
+- `crawl` - Crawl resources to prime their caches
 - And many more

 To see all available commands, run: